SlicerDMRI/tutorials/README.md

 This repository holds the SlicerDMRI tutorial PDFs and source PowerPoint pptx files.

+This repository also generates a permalink address for each tutorial, under `dmri.slicer.org/tutorials`.
+See `index.md` in each of the sub-folders for the redirect target.
+The actual redirect is generated in `_layouts/pdf_redirect.html`, and based on the `ver_subdir: Slicer-4.8` variable in `_config.yml`.

 ## Tutorial data

 Data for each tutorial is attached to the [releases section of this repository](https://github.com/SlicerDMRI/tutorials/releases).